rubocop/rubocop/manual/basic_usage.md

 See [Auto-correct](auto_correct.md).

+#### Changing what RuboCop considers to be offenses

+RuboCop comes with a preconfigured set of rules for each of its cops, based on the [Ruby Style Guide](https://rubystyle.guide).
+Depending on your project, you may wish to reconfigure a cop, tell to ignore certain files, or disable it altogether.

+The most common way to change RuboCop's behaviour is to create a configuration file named `.rubocop.yml` in the project's root directory.

+For more information, see [Configuration](configuration.md).

 ### 2. RuboCop as a replacement for `ruby -w`

 RuboCop natively implements almost all `ruby -w` lint warning checks, and then some.
 If you want you can use RuboCop